leoluKL/AOHDeployment/README.md

-# AOH Deployment
+# A AOH Platform Deployment Practise
-A practise of deploying AOH platform.

 `Note: Open link in new tab please, otherwise the link won't scroll to the correct chapter position`